Wildflowers of the Adirondacks:

 Clintonia grows from six to 15 inches tall.
 The plants are colonial in nature and are often found in large colonies.

 Clintonia flowers arise from a basal set of several bright green, oblong leaves.
 The leaf margins (edges) are smooth.
-The leaves are glossy and can reach 12 inches in length, but are more commonly six to eight inches long, with a prominent central vein, similar to that of the Pink Lady's Slipper, another member of the Lily Family.
+The leaves are glossy and can reach 12 inches in length, but are more commonly six to eight inches long, with a prominent central vein, similar to that of the Pink Lady's Slipper.
+Clintonia leaves, however, lack the deep parallel veins of Pink Lady's Slipper leaves.

 In late spring, the plant produces 3-6 pale yellow, drooping, bell-like flowers.
 Each flower is about 3/4" wide, with petal-like sepals and six stamens.
 A tally of flowering dates for the upland Adirondack areas compiled by Michael Kudish, based on data collected from the early seventies to the early nineties, lists the earliest flower date as 25 May and the median date as 5 June.